 Jolene Bailie is a choreographer, director and producer of contemporary dance.
-Her work reflects on humanness, soul and identity to express a deeply human experience that is honest, complex and thorough.
+Her work reflects on humanness, soul and self-discovery to express a deeply human experience that is honest, complex and thorough.

 Jolene Bailie photo by Kristen Sawatsky

-Appointed Artistic Director, fall 2019, works performed by WCD since appointment include: Body & Light, Modulations, The Space In Between, Last Schema, Anthem, An Aspect of Alterity and Covid Sonata.
-Bailie’s choreography has also been presented for Everything’s Coming Up Roses, Calibrations of Flux and Up Close and disDANCING for WCD’s Emerging Artist Initiative as well as for WCD’s online presentations.
+Appointed Artistic Director, fall 2019, works by Bailie performed by WCD since appointment include: retuning, in between here and now, Modulations, The Space In Between, Last Schema, Anthem, An Aspect of Alterity, Body & Light and Covid Sonata.
+Full evenings of Bailie’s choreographies have also been presented for Everything’s Coming Up Roses, Calibrations of Flux, Up Close and disDANCING, Reconnect and Flight Paths for WCD’s Emerging Artist Initiative as well as for WCD’s online presentations.
 Additional works by Bailie, presented by WCD, include: Proximity, Lost, Dancing Through Uncertainty, Bell/Anti-Bell, Aspects of Alterity, Space or Place, Feedback and Temporal Moments in Deep Time.

-Bailie has produced shows annually in Winnipeg since 2000, created 12 full-length works, and toured her work to national and international critical acclaim.
-Select credits: Today Art Museum (Beijing), Xi’an Art Museum (Xi’an), The Joyce SoHo’s Inbound Festival (New York City), Performance Mix Festival (New York City), The National Gallery of Canada, The National Arts Centre’s Prairie Scene, International Solo Dance-Theatre Festival (Stuttgart), in/future (Toronto), The Winnipeg Symphony Orchestra’s New Music Festival, The Winnipeg Art Gallery, The Canadian Museum for Human Rights, collaborative projects with Visual Artist, Wanda Koop, dance: made in Canada (2009, 2013, 2019), The Dancing on the Edge Festival (2002, 2004, 2005, 2013, 2019), Femfest, Studio 303, Stream of Dance Festival, Guelph Contemporary Dance Festival, Culture Days, Nuit Blanche, Moving Inspirations Dance Festival, numerous Canadian tours, 216 fringe festival performances and hundreds of self-produced performances.
+Producing shows annually in Winnipeg since 2000, Bailie has created 13 full-length works, over 30 shorter works and toured her work to national and international critical acclaim.
+Select credits: Today Art Museum (Beijing), Xi’an Art Museum (Xi’an), The Joyce SoHo’s Inbound Festival (New York City), Performance Mix Festival (New York City), The National Gallery of Canada, The National Arts Centre’s Prairie Scene, International Solo Dance-Theatre Festival (Stuttgart), in/future (Toronto), The Winnipeg Symphony Orchestra’s New Music Festival, The Winnipeg Art Gallery, The Canadian Museum for Human Rights, collaborative projects with Visual Artist, Wanda Koop, dance: made in Canada (2009, 2013, 2019), The Dancing on the Edge Festival (2002, 2004, 2005, 2013, 2019), Femfest, Studio 303, Stream of Dance Festival, Guelph Contemporary Dance Festival, Culture Days, Nuit Blanche, Moving Inspirations Dance Festival, numerous Canadian tours, 216 fringe festival performances, hundreds of self-produced performances and online.

 Bailie trained with Master Teachers all over North America, travelling annually for professional development projects, 1994-2019.
-The ongoing support of mentor Bill Evans has been fundamental to her development as an artist.
+The ongoing support of mentor Bill Evans has been influential to her development as an artist.

-Bailie is a graduate of The School of Contemporary Dancers.
-As an emerging dancer Bailie earned two post secondary qualifications: a three-year Teacher’s Certificate with Distinction from The Royal Academy of Dance and a four year Bachelor of Arts Honors degree with the Gold Medal Award for Academic Excellence from The University of Winnipeg.
+As an emerging dancer, Bailie earned two post secondary qualifications: a three-year Teacher’s Certificate with Distinction from The Royal Academy of Dance and a four year Bachelor of Arts Honors degree with the Gold Medal Award for Academic Excellence from The University of Winnipeg.

-As a dancer, Bailie also worked with Ruth Cansfield Dance, Trip dance company and the Bill Evans Dance Company.
-Bailie performed in projects with WCD in 1999 and 2002.
+As a dancer, Bailie performed in projects with WCD in 1999 and 2002.
 Her solo show, Rooms With a View – featuring choreography by Bailie, Jose Limon and Anna Sokolow – was presented as part of WCD’s subscription series in 2006.